infeeeee/kimai2-cmd/README.md

   list-activities             list all activities
 ```

-Project ans activity names are case insensitive.
+Project and activity names are case insensitive.
 If your project or activity name contains a space, wrap it in double or single quotes.
-This example starts prject named foo with activity named bar bar:
+This example starts project named `foo` with activity named `bar bar`:

 ```
 kimai2-cmd start "foo" "bar bar"